William Stuart-Houston: Early life

 Stuart-Houston was born William Patrick Hitler in the Toxteth area of Liverpool, England, on 12 March 1911 to an Austrian born father Alois Hitler Jr. and his Irish wife Bridget Dowling.
 His father was the older half-brother of Adolf Hitler.
 The couple met in Dublin when Alois was living there during 1909 and was working as a kitchen porter at Dublin's Shelbourne Hotel; they married in London's Marylebone district in 1910 and relocated to Liverpool.

 The family lived in a flat at 102 Upper Stanhope Street, which was later destroyed during the last German air raid of the Liverpool Blitz on 10 January 1942.
 Dowling wrote a manuscript titled My Brother-in-Law Adolf, in which she claimed that Adolf had lived in Liverpool with her from November 1912 to April 1913 to avoid conscription in Austria.
 The book is largely considered a work of fiction, as Adolf was residing in the Meldemannstraße dormitory in Vienna at the time.

 Alois attempted to make money by managing a small restaurant in Dale Street, a boarding house on Parliament Street and a hotel on Mount Pleasant, all of which failed.
 It was also reported that Alois was abusive to William, like Alois's father had been to him.
 In 1914, Alois left Bridget and William for a gambling tour of Europe.
 He later returned to Germany.
 Unable to rejoin his family due to the outbreak of World War I, he abandoned them, leaving William to be brought up only by his mother.

-William would also be supported by his mother's family in Ireland.
-Alois also set up a safety razor business in Germany, which did not last long.
+William was also supported by his mother's family in Ireland.
+Alois set up a safety razor business in Germany, which did not last long.
 He remarried bigamously, but wrote to Bridget during the mid-1920s to ask her to send William to Germany's Weimar Republic for a visit.
 She finally agreed in 1929, when William was 18.
-William first travelled to Germany in 1931.
 By this time, Alois had another son named Heinz with his German wife.

-Alois and his wife also adopted a daughter whose name was never revealed.
-Alois also had become a restaurant owner and this time his business was a success.
+Alois and his wife adopted a daughter whose name was never revealed.
+Alois became a restaurant owner, and this time his business was a success.
 Heinz, in contrast to William, became a committed Nazi, joined the Wehrmacht, and died in Soviet captivity in 1942.

-When William was 18 he and his mother moved to North London and settled in Highgate, renting a house, 26 Priory Gardens.
-William joined an apprenticeship as an accountant in an accounting firm called Benham and Sons, but after Hitler rose to power, William was fired because of his surname.
+When William was 18, he and his mother moved to North London and settled in Highgate.
+William joined an apprenticeship as an accountant in an accounting firm called Benham and Sons.
+After Adolf rose to power, William was fired due to his surname.